Commuting Schemes of Upper Triangular Matrices and Representation Homology

-\begin{lem} The grading \Cref{Eq_Grading} makes $\mathscr{O}(U_n)$ and $\mathscr{O}(B_n)$ graded Hopf algebras. \end{lem} \begin{proof} For $U_n$, the coordinate ring is a polynomial ring and the grading is defined on its generators.
+\begin{proof} \begin{enumerate} \item For $U_n$, the coordinate ring is a polynomial ring and the grading is defined on its generators.
 So $\mathscr{O}(U_n)$ is a graded algebra.
 It is easy to see from \Cref{Eq_Comultiplication} and \Cref{Eq_Grading} that the grading is compatible with the comultiplication since the comultiplication is inherited from $GL_n$.
 Furthermore, any matrix in $U_n(R)$ has a decomposition

 where $I$ is the identity matrix and $N$ is a nilpotent matrix ($N^{n-1}=0$), hence

 i.e. the antipodal map could be interpreted by comultiplications.
 Concretely,